Medical Coding for Inpatient Services Job Market

 Inpatient coders generally work on-site in a facility or even remotely after certain standards have been achieved.
 They often find opportunities in hospitals working as contractors, or insurance companies.
 Inpatient coders can also grow into auditing roles.

-The salary for a medical coding job will vary by employer, location, and experience.
-But the median salary is $38,090 with potential for traditional employment benefits.
-Professionals with one credential often earn over $52,000 a year, with the highest 10% earning more than $73,370.*
+The salary for a medical coding job will vary by location, employer, and experience.
+But the median salary is $46,660 with potential for traditional employer benefits.*

 If you’ve already established a career as an outpatient coder, you’ve got plenty of options in terms of career pathing.
 We can help you prepare for the next phase of your professional life.